Quick guide to Custom Health Indicator with Spring Boot Actuator – with help of actual examples.

 Code language: Java (java)

-Now, write Health Indicator for Service B
+And, Spring Boot Custom Health Indicator Implementation for Service B

 @Component

-public class ServiceBHealthIndicator implements HealthIndicator {
+public class ServiceBHealthIndicator

 private final String message_key = "Service B";